Claire Windsor: Personal life and sound films

 On April 12, 1943, she legally changed her name to Claire Windsor, and her son took the name of William Willis Windsor.

 Death

-Claire Windsor died of a heart attack on October 24, 1972, at the age of 80 at Good Samaritan Hospital, Los Angeles, California.
-(Windsor's age at death was reported as 74 in Sidney D. Kirkpatrick's 1986 book Cast of Killers.)
+Claire Windsor died of a heart attack on October 24, 1972, at the age of 80 at Good Samaritan Hospital in Los Angeles.
 She was buried at Glendale's Forest Lawn Memorial Park cemetery.

 For her contribution to the motion picture industry, Claire Windsor was given a star on the Hollywood Walk of Fame at 7021 Hollywood Blvd. in Hollywood, California on February 8, 1960.